 The bottom line is that this all-out anti-blight campaign is paying dividends.
 Our city is cleaner.
 You can help in this effort by reporting blighted properties to our 24-hour 7-day anti-blight hotline at 586-574-4662.

 We are also accomplishing our goal of a safer city.
-The city’s fine police department has worked hard to bring the violent crime rate down 11 percent, according to the latest FBI-compiled statistics.
+The city’s fine police department has worked hard to bring the violent crime rate down, according to the latest FBI-compiled statistics.

-Warren voters recently passed a police-fire millage to keep our public safety services at their present levels.
+In 2011, Warren voters passed a police-fire millage to keep our public safety services at their present levels.
 The margin of the approval by voters (2-1) is an indication that Warren people are satisfied with their public safety services.
+This millage renewal is on the August 2 Primary Election ballot.

 So, our goal of making Warren cleaner and safer is being achieved, but it will always be foremost in my mind as long as I am your mayor.